 Essentially, babies need to be able to get themselves from being awake to being asleep on their own.
 It’s the only way they’ll learn to transition through their sleep cycles at night without waking up frequently in distress.

-We are going to use the terms cry it out, controlled crying, extinction, and self-soothing here all to mean a similar thing.
+We are going to use the terms cry it out, controlled crying, and extinction here all to mean a similar thing.

 Many renown sleep experts have their own names for this method of sleep training.
 Going forward in this article they all mean the same thing.